mosaicml/composer/composer/algorithms/gradient_clipping/README.md

 The [original authors, R. Pascanu](https://arxiv.org/abs/1211.5063) of this type of clipping used gradient clipping with recurrent neural networks.
 They recommend monitoring the average gradient norm of your model's gradients over many iterations as a heuristic to help figure out a value for the `clipping_threshold`.

-For computer vision, the authors of the famous [Inception convolutional neura network architecture](https://arxiv.org/abs/1512.00567v3) used a `clipping_threshold` of 2.0, which they claim helped stabilize their training.
+For computer vision, the authors of the famous [Inception convolutional neural network architecture](https://arxiv.org/abs/1512.00567v3) used a `clipping_threshold` of 2.0, which they claim helped stabilize their training.

 For NLP with transformers, [Keskar, et al](https://arxiv.org/abs/1909.05858v2) used a `clipping_threshold` of 0.25 for their CTRL, a conditional transformer language model.
-The [authors of TABERT](https://arxiv.org/abs/2005.08314v1), a transformer-based BERT model tabular data, recommend a `clipping_threshold` of 1.0
+The [authors of TABERT](https://arxiv.org/abs/2005.08314v1), a transformer-based BERT model tabular data, recommend a `clipping_threshold` of 1.0.
 The [authors of the Compressive Transformer](https://arxiv.org/abs/1911.05507v1) and [Gated Convolutional Neural Networks](https://arxiv.org/pdf/1612.08083v3.pdf) both used a `clipping_threshold` of 0.1.

 ### Value-based gradient clipping
 The [original author of this type of clipping, Mikolov](https://www.fit.vut.cz/study/phd-thesis/283/.en) uses it for training recurrent neural networks and recommends setting the `clipping_threshold` to 15.
 This approach to gradient clipping is not as prevalent as the norm-based clipping and thus to our knowledge there are not very many examples of good settings for `clipping_threshold`.